Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 at Hive?

-Your feedback in Onboarding & Exit Surveys may be linked to demographic details to address specific needs.
-Please read the below to understand how Onboarding & Exit Surveys can differ from regular Hive Surveys.
+Your feedback in Onboarding, Exit, and 360 Surveys may be linked to demographic details or shared differently to support development and address specific needs.
+Please read the sections below to understand how these surveys can differ from regular Hive Surveys.

 For Onboarding & Exit Surveys, confidentiality works a little differently to benefit you and your employer.
 For this survey, your employer has the option to remove the minimum group size (also known as the confidentiality limit) on demographic filtering.
 Please note, compared to regular Hive surveys your feedback may be more difficult to remain anonymous in the results.
 While Hive usually enforces a minimum group size to protect anonymity, this is not applied for Onboarding & Exit surveys.